unitycontainer/documentation/articles/registration/registration.md

 Unity registration may contain the following information:

 #### [Registered Type](xref:Unity.IContainerRegistration#Unity_IContainerRegistration_RegisteredType) [Required]
-A type that will be requested during resolution is called **Registered Type**.
+A `Type` that will be requested during resolution is called **Registered Type**.
 In the example below `SomeType` would be a registered type.
 ```cs
 container.RegisterType<SomeClass>();
 ...